PombertLab/SYNY/README.md

   --resume
 ```

-##### Example of a dotplot generated from the minimap2 pairwize alignments (PAF) files using the husl color palette:
 <p align="left">
   <img src="https://github.com/PombertLab/SYNY/blob/main/Images/WM276_vs_JEC21.1e5.19.2x10.8.husl.png">
 </p>

-Note that plotting large genomes can quickly eat up a lot of memory.
-When running out of memory, the process will be terminated automatically before a PNG image can be produced.

 #### Example 2 - <i>Encephalitozoon</i>
 Below is a quick example describing how to compare a total of three telomere-to-telomere (T2T) genomes from <i>Encephalitozoon</i> species [<i>E. intestinalis</i> ATCC 50506](https://pubmed.ncbi.nlm.nih.gov/37142951/), [<i>E. hellem</i> ATCC 50604](https://pubmed.ncbi.nlm.nih.gov/37142951/), and [<i>E. cuniculi</i> ATCC 50602](https://pubmed.ncbi.nlm.nih.gov/37142951/) using annotation data available in public databases.